Ramanand14/JavaDate/README.md

-The project is based on the identifying the day of the given date from 1600's onwards to up to 2099's any date.
-(Under work)
+The project is based on the identifying the day of the given date from year 1600 to 2099.
+We can find the day of the any date between given years.
+The applied aws code helps visualize the output very affectively.